Emilia Bergmark-Jiménez

 This exhibition has been produced by Sofia Liljergren, Exhibition Manager at Fotografiska Stockholm, and curated in cooperation with the artist and Maarja Loorents, Head of Exhibitions at Fotografiska Tallinn, together with the local exhibitions team.
 The exhibition is on view at Fotografiska Tallinn from 10 October 2025 to 15 February 2026.

-RSVP or tickets10 Oct 2025 - 18.00
+30 Oct 2025 - 20.00